-Examination Regulations for the Master of Science Degree Programs in the Faculty of Business, Economics and Social Sciences dated 15 June 2016
+Examination Regulations for the Master of Arts (MA) Degree Programs in the Faculty of Business, Economics and Social Sciences dated 15 June 2016

-On 23 August 2016 in accordance with Section 108 subsection 1 of the Hamburg higher education act (Hamburgisches Hochschulgesetz, HmbHG), the Executive University Board of Universität Hamburg ratified the revised Examination Regulations for the Master of Science Degree Programs in the Faculty of Business, Economics and Social Sciences that were adopted by the Faculty of Business, Economics and Social Sciences on 15 June 2016 in accordance with Section 91 subsection 2 no. 1 HmbHG dated 18 July 2001 (HmbGVBI. p.
-171), as amended 19 June 2015 (HmbGVBI. p.
-121).
+On 23 August 2016 in accordance with Section 108 subsection 1 of the Hamburg Higher Education Act (Hamburgisches Hochschulgesetz, HmbHG), the Executive University Board of Universität Hamburg ratified the revised examination regulations that were adopted by the Faculty of Business, Economics and Social Sciences on 15 June 2016 in accordance with Section 91 subsection 2 no. 1 HmbHG dated 18 July 2001 (HmbGVBI. page 171), as amended 19 June 2015 (HmbGVBI. page 121) for the Master of Arts (MA) degree programs in the Faculty of Business, Economics and Social Sciences.